-We welcome you to apply to study at Cambridge if you are disabled.
+We welcome you to apply to study at Cambridge if you are a disabled student.

 If you're thinking about applying to Cambridge